 What are the main steps of a cornice moulding renovation project?

 Every project is different.
 For the project we are currently completing, we had to remove the old paint first.
 This created big holes in the wood because at least 1/4 inch of paint was removed.
 Next, we filled in the holes with putty- a very strong filler also used to fill in holes on cars.
 For wood knots, we used shellac- a resin- to seal them.

-What color should we use for a cornice?
+What colour should we use for a cornice?

-What type of paint should we use for a cornice moulding?Personally, I prefer to use water based 100% acrylic paint and primer for cornice mouldings.
+What type of paint should we use for a cornice moulding?Personally, I prefer to use water-based 100% acrylic paint and primer for cornice mouldings.
 Nowadays most of the paint products used for outdoor projects are water-based.
 Oil-based paints are dangerous for the environment and difficult to work with – it's hard to breathe while applying this type of paint.
-As I mentioned before, for wood knots, we use shellac.
-I’s a high coverage sealant made of resin, usually sprayed.
-This product allows us to seal wood knots and it doesn’t let them show through paint.

 How much time does it take?

 It depends on the type of cornice you have.
 For this project, due to bad weather, it took us one week – because of the rain, we weren't able to work for a few days.
 If the weather had been perfect, it could have taken us less than 3 days!
 Also, this cornice needed a lot of repairs, which takes more time.
 If we only had to paint, it would have taken even less time.